 4. Create your own silver ring

 Take this chance to make yourself a special and irreplaceable memento of your trip.
-Miriam will show you how to cut, file, solder, sand and polish, and you can finish off your ring with different textures and patinas.
+Maria will show you how to cut, file, solder, sand and polish, and you can finish off your ring with different textures and patinas.
 It could be a great romantic experience or a chance to make a special gift for a birthday or anniversary.
 It’s ideal for individual or groups as well who can create a unique piece of wearable artwork that can be kept forever.

 5. Fly and feed birds of prey